 Who Is Plynk Best For?

-The platform focuses specifically on beginner investors, so Plynk is best for those who don’t have much (or any) experience with investing—though we also think it’s very appropriate for novice investors as well.
+The platform focuses specifically on beginner investors, so Plynk is best for those who don’t have much (or any) experience with investing.
 It’s an intuitive app that provides several helpful learning tools, so you can cut through the jargon and figure out your investment strategy as you go.

 If you’re seeking a straightforward investment app offering stocks, ETFs, mutual funds and limited crypto options without too many bells and whistles, you might appreciate what Plynk offers.
 The interface isn’t fancy and doesn’t have advanced investment tools, but it’s a good option if you’d like something simple.

-It’s also suitable for those who don’t have much money to invest—the Plynk app itself is free, and you can start investing with as little as $1.
+And Plynk is suitable for those who don’t have much money to invest, regardless of their experience level—the Plynk app itself is free, and you can start investing with as little as $1.

 Who Is Plynk Not For?